 A sample is a finite part of a statistical population whose properties are studied to gain information about the whole (Webster, 1985).
 The sample size was drawn from the ICT departments from the nine (9) ministries in Machakos county government, established as per Constitution of Kenya (2010).
 The sampling units were obtained through selective sampling where the two (2) top managers of the ICT departments in each ministry were sampled.
 The Government of Kenya has two tier Government system, the Central and County Governments.
 The central government has devolved its functions to the County government in a structured way.
 All 47 counties just replicate each other but at different geographical regions.
-Therefore sampling Machakos county government as per the constitution of Kenya (COK, 2010), the study engaged 2 ICT professionals from each department where 18 respondents were picked to fill the questionnaires.
+Therefore sampling Machakos county is representative of all other counties.
+Since there are a total of nine ministries in the county government as per the constitution of Kenya (COK, 2010), the study engaged 2 ICT professionals from each department where 18 picked respondents were to fill the questionnaires.